ABOUT ME

 Movement Ecology

-Spatial analysis and statistics using novel tracking technology
+Spatial analysis and statistics using novel tracking technology an d analyses

 2019-Present